Jamie Ashdown

 Jamie Lawrence Ashdown (born 30 November 1980) is an English former professional footballer who played as a goalkeeper.
 He spent a large part of his career at Portsmouth, for whom he made the majority of his professional appearances.
+He was an FA Cup finalist with Portsmouth in 2008 and 2010, and won the FA Vase with Ascot United in 2023.

 Club career

 Reading

 Born in Reading, Berkshire, Ashdown began his career at Reading when he was eight years old.
 Ashdown then established a reputation as an exciting prospect for the club.
 He signed his professional contract with Reading in February 1998.

 On 12 September 2000, Ashdown made his league debut for the club, coming on as a 74th-minute substitute for Phil Whitehead, and played the rest of the game, as he kept a clean in a 5–0 win against Oldham Athletic.
 This turns out to be his only appearance of the 2000–01 season.
 Ashdown made his first appearance of the 2001–02 season against Colchester United in the Football League Trophy and helped them win 2–1.
 Following this, he was offered a new contract by Reading.
 After Whitehead suffered an injury, Ashdown started in goal once again, coming against Chesterfield on 1 December 2001, as the club lost 1–0.
 Following this, he signed a contract extension with Reading, keeping him until 2004.
 Ashdown appeared in the next two matches before the arrival of Marcus Hahnemann and the recovery of Whitehead saw him return to the substitute bench.
 At the end of the 2001–02 season, he made four appearances in all competitions.
 Following his loan spell at AFC Bournemouth came to an end, Ashdown returned as the club's second choice goalkeeper for the rest of the 2002–03 season.
 But he made his an appearance against Grimsby Town on 5 October 2002 and kept a clean sheet, in a 3–0 win.

 The start of the 2003–04 season saw Ashdown remain as Reading's second choice goalkeeper and this lasted until he joined Rushden & Diamonds on loan.
 Following loan spell at Rushden & Diamonds came to an end, Ashdown made his first appearance of the 2003–04 season against Cardiff City on 16 March 2004 and helped the side win 3–2.
 As a result, he broke into Reading's first-team squad as a result of an injury to first-choice 'keeper Marcus Hahnemann.
 Ashdown kept three clean sheets out of the thirteen appearances he made for the Royals.
 In the summer of 2004 Ashdown declined Reading's offer of a new contract and instead signed for Premier League club Portsmouth before the start of the 2004–05 season to provide competition for Shaka Hislop, with a view to replacing the veteran on his retirement.
 Because he was under 23 at the time, Ashdown was subjected of a compensation as a result of him moving to the club.
 Eventually, the agreement was both reached for both sides.